NjotuAwasi/100-days-of-code/log.md

 - created a demo repo to practice most git commants and merging branches

 ## Day 41:

 - Did a lot of code refactoring

 ## Day 42:

 - did some styling practice on react with material ui styles

+## Day 43:

+- Dived deeper in to react native
+- Fixed a major bug in a react app